freckled-dev/conan-google-webrtc/README.md

 Select the “Windows Software Development Kit” → Change → Change → Check “Debugging Tools For Windows” → Change.

+create and set the environment variable: "DEPOT_TOOLS_WIN_TOOLCHAIN=1".
+Else it searches for vs2017 in googly style.

+You must have the version 10.0.18362 or higher Windows 10 SDK installed.
+This can be installed separately or by checking the appropriate box in the Visual Studio Installer. or by https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/

+disable Antimalware service

+use `cmd`.
+Everything else does not work.
+Including Power Shell.

 because there's no pip, install conan by installer \
 https://conan.io/downloads.html
 https://dl.bintray.com/conan/installers/conan-win-64_1_24_1.exe

 now ur set up. create the packages by

+### notes on versions

+v69
+- install pywin32-227 `python -m pip install pywin32` https://stackoverflow.com/questions/55551188/python-importerror-no-module-named-win32file
+Install windows 10 SDK `10.0.17*`

 ### tips if there're errors